 - Medical history – personal history and family history; discussion of current medications and past illnesses and surgical procedures

 Most cases of pain, stiffness and nerve compression caused by degenerative spine conditions can be managed non-surgically with treatments like yoga, physical therapy, massage, analgesics, anti-inflammatory drugs, behavior modification or nerve block injections.
 If weeks or months of this conservative approach do not offer you lasting pain relief, your physician may suggest that you consider surgery.
 Before committing to a highly invasive open spine operation, contact Laser Spine Institute.
 As the leader in minimally invasive spine surgery we offer outpatient procedures that are highly effective.
-Call or email us today to request a complimentary review of your MRI or CT scan.
+Contact us today to request a review of your MRI or CT scan.